tlswg/tls13-spec/draft-ietf-tls-tls13.md

 exporter_master_secret.
 Implementations MUST use the exporter_master_secret unless explicitly specified by the application.
 The early_exporter_master_secret is defined for use in settings where an exporter is needed for 0-RTT data.
 A separate interface for the early exporter is RECOMMENDED.
-This is especially relevant on the server, where an implementation that processes the ClientHello and generates its first flight immediately would not be able to produce early exporter values because the key schedule has already computed the handshake secret and discarded the early secret.

 If no context is provided, the context_value is zero-length.
 Consequently, providing no context computes the same value as providing an empty context.